redpanda-data/connect/website/docs/components/outputs/drop_on.md

 ### `back_pressure`

 An optional duration string that determines the maximum length of time to wait for a given message to be accepted by the child output before the message should be dropped instead.
 The most common reason for an output to block is when waiting for a lost connection to be re-established.
 Once a message has been dropped due to back pressure all subsequent messages are dropped immediately until the output is ready to process them again.
+Note that if `error` is set to `false` and this field is specified then messages dropped due to back pressure will return an error response.

 Type: `string`